 Financial Aid and Funding

-- They submit a Test of English as a Foreign Language (TOEFL) speaking subsection test score of at least 22, or an International English Language Testing System (IELTS) speaking subsection test score of at least 7.0, with tests dated after August 24, 2019.
-Test scores need to be submitted to school code 1836 by the deadline of December 15, 2020.
+- They submit a Test of English as a Foreign Language (TOEFL) speaking subsection test score of at least 24, or an International English Language Testing System (IELTS) speaking subsection test score of at least 8.0, with tests dated after August 21, 2022.
+Test scores need to be submitted to school code 1836 by the deadline of December 15, 2023.
 This is required even when the applicant is exempt from showing these scores for admission purposes.
+Duolingo test results are not considered for funding consideration.

 The School of Art and Design offers several types of financial support: